-IDENTIFYING POSSIBLE ACTIONS - EVALUATION & REFLECTION

-he faculty, department, or unit thoughtfully considers and is responsive to wellbeing and mental health priorities concerns raised by students, faculty, staff and community members.
+IDENTIFYING POSSIBLE ACTIONS - EVALUATION & REFLECTION 5.
+The faculty, department, or unit thoughtfully considers and is responsive to wellbeing and mental health priorities and concerns raised by students, faculty, staff and community members.
 Possible action: We have procedures in place to track and respond to wellbeing and mental health concerns that we receive.
 Possible action: Identify the ways that we will make special efforts to listen to dissenting voices and voices of groups who are typically underrepresented, knowing that divergent thinking may highlight meaningful priorities and concerns.

-and concerns.

-6. We share our learnings and progress with our immediate community.
+Other Actions: 6.
+We share our learnings and progress with our immediate community.
 Possible Action: Practice transparency and report back on progress by providing updates through internal communication processes or at unit meetings.

-7. We share our learnings and outcomes with the larger UBC community.
+Other Actions: 7.
+We share our learnings and outcomes with the larger UBC community.
 Possible Action: Share your story to the UBC Wellbeing website by emailing ubc.wellbeing@ubc.ca.
+Other Actions: